-A few years ago I started classes in the Continuing Education Department at the Pennsylvania Academy of Fine Arts.
-Through them I was inspired to focus primarily on landscape, using pastels for their immediacy and rich color.
+Later he continued his education at the Continuing Education Department of the Pennsylvania Academy of Fine Arts.
+Through studio and plein air classes his focus became primarily on landscape, using pastels for their immediacy and rich color.

-As an artist I have been developing a body of work that represents the landscape of Southern New Jersey as well as other areas of the East Coast.
-I paint, in a realistic style, scenes that are inspired by actual locations.
+As an artist, he paints in a realistic style, scenes that are inspired by actual locations.
 Sometimes very accurately rendered and at other times only using it as a starting point.
-The suggestion of detail by the scraping of pastel, a smudge with my finger, one color placed strategically beside another is fascinating.
-I attempt to control that uncontrollable accident and create works that the viewer can appreciate as a beautiful representation of a place or dig deeper, up close, and take in the painting for the abstract qualities, assorted colors and shapes placed in various ways on paper.
+The suggestion of detail is done by the scraping of pastel, a smudge with his finger, one color placed strategically beside another fascinates him.
+It’s that act of painting that interests him.
+The exploration of the surface versus the medium.
+In the end creating a record of the experiences that brought forth the finished piece.
+He attempts to control that uncontrollable accident and create works that the viewer can appreciate as a beautiful representation of a place or dig deeper, up close, and take in the painting for the abstract qualities, assorted colors and shapes placed in various ways on paper.
+As in all painting, trees don't exist on the paper, there is no sun light, it's all about color and form.

 (above- "Untitled" Oil on Canvas 24"x46" 1985)